tc39/proposal-record-tuple/README.md

 A Data Structure that doesn't accept operations that change it internally, it has operations that return a new value type that is the result of applying that operation on it.

-In this proposal `const object` and `const array` are immutable data structures.
+In this proposal `Record` and `Tuple` are immutable data structures.

 #### Strict Equality